-Visual artists are invited to submit proposals for Hapeville's “Sharing Our Stories” public art project.
-Scheduled for installation in the month July 2017, these works of visual art will be placed throughout Hapeville’s downtown arts district in celebration of the City’s 125th anniversary.
-Installations will be permanent and based on one or more oral histories that are available online.
+Visual artists were invited to submit proposals for Hapeville's “Sharing Our Stories” public art project.
+Installed in July 2017, these works of visual art were placed throughout Hapeville’s downtown arts district in celebration of the City’s 125th anniversary.
+Installations are permanent and based on one or more oral histories that are available online.

-The works of art will celebrate the history of the community as a whole and the individual histories of its diverse residents past and present.
+The works of art celebrates the history of the community as a whole and the individual histories of its diverse residents’ past and present.
 The oral history files are divided into three folders: oral histories recorded in 1979; oral histories recorded in the community in 2015/2016; and video recordings of interviews with Senior adults and students at Hapeville Elementary recorded in 2016.

-Once installed, each artwork will include a QR code that will allow visitors to access an audio recording of the artist explaining the work along with the oral history that inspired it.
+Each artwork will include a QR code that will allow visitors to access an audio recording of the artist explaining the work along with the oral history that inspired it.
 Visual art installed for this project will become a part of a walking tour of public art in downtown Hapeville.
-This project is funded by the Atlanta Regional Commission, the Hapeville Main Street Program, and the Hapeville Association of Tourism and Trade.
+This project is funded by the Atlanta Regional Commission and the Hapeville Main Street Program.

-Projects will reflect the historic, environmental, cultural, functional, urban design, and/or aesthetic aspects of the sites and should be well-researched, well-planned and feasible.
-Although not limited to the following examples, potential projects might include all or some of the following:
+Projects reflect the historic, environmental, cultural, functional, urban design, and/or aesthetic aspects of the sites and are well-researched, well-planned and feasible.

-The works of art chosen for installation will be incorporated into a walking tour of public art in Hapeville’s downtown arts district and should be presented for location in one of the following areas of downtown Hapeville:
+The works of art chosen for installation will be incorporated into a walking tour of public art in Hapeville’s downtown arts district and are located in one of the following areas of downtown Hapeville:

 1. The plaza adjacent to the Depot Museum and Welcome Center